helidon-io/helidon/docs/modules/data-jdbc/imperative.md

         .execute();
 ```

-`execute()` uses the driver's large update count when the driver supports it.
+`execute()` returns the update count as a `long`.
+With drivers that expose only
-Otherwise, Data JDBC returns the legacy integer count as a `long`.
-The fallback
+an integer update count, the returned value cannot represent a count outside the
-cannot represent a count outside the integer range.
+integer range.

 Each operation receives one SQL statement.
 [SQL Guidelines](data-jdbc.md#sql-guidelines) describes safe parameter handling